Cracko298/UE4-AES-Key-Extracting-Guide/README.md

 # Before We Begin:
-- I am *NOT* resposible for how you the keys you will find while using the guide.
+- I am *NOT* resposible for how you use the keys you will find while using this guide.
 - This was made for modding purposes *ONLY*.

 # Software Needed: